Strong approximation of Gaussian beta-ensemble characteristic polynomials: the hyperbolic regime: Introduction

 The value $\gamma = \sqrt{2\beta}$ is critical, and a further renormalization is needed to produce a nondegenerate limit.
 Here too there are senses in which the limit is independent of the method of approximation \cite{JS17,Junnila18}.
 For the supercritical cases $\gamma > \sqrt{2\beta},$ it is no longer possible to consider in-probability weak limits, but there are various senses of weak limits in law that can be considered (see e.g.\ \cite{MRV16}).

 This naturally motivates the analytic question if $|\varphi_N(z)|^\gamma/\Exp|\varphi_N(z)|^\gamma$ converges to a Gaussian multiplicative chaos in a suitable sense.
 That is, can we use the characteristic polynomial of the Gaussian $\beta$-ensemble as a smooth, and in some sense finite, approximation of a family of Gaussian multiplicative chaos measures.
-In the case of $\beta=2,$ relying on the connection with orthogonal polynomials and Riemann--Hilbert problems, \cite{BWW} obtain this convergence for $0 \leq \gamma < \sqrt{2},$ the so-called $L^2$--phase, and \cite{CFLW} in the whole subcritical--phase $\gamma <2$.
+In the special case of $\beta=2,$ relying on the determinantal structure and the associated othogonal polynomials Riemann--Hilbert problems, \cite{BWW} obtain such a weak convergence for $0 \leq \gamma < \sqrt{2},$ the so-called $L^2$--phase, and \cite{CFLW} in the whole subcritical--phase $\gamma <2$.
 Analogous results also exist for the characteristic polynomial of random unitary matrices (also known as circular unitary ensemble) \cite{WebbL2, Nikula}.
 For circular $\beta$-ensembles for general $\beta>0$, convergence to the GMC has been shown by the first author in the subcritical phase for a regularized version of the characteristic polynomial (performed by looking on a circle inscribed in the unit disk by $\Theta( (\log N)^6/N)$) \cite{Lambert}.
-Moreover the spectral mesures of the \emph{CMV representation} of the infinite circular $\beta$-ensemble are (up to normalization) also given by Gaussian multiplicative chaos measures \cite{CN19, AN19} when $\beta \ge 2$.
+Moreover the spectral mesures of the \emph{CMV representation} of the infinite circular $\beta$-ensemble are (up to normalization) also given exactly by Gaussian multiplicative chaos measures \cite{CN19, AN19} when $\beta \ge 2$.